Life on Mars: Phoenix lander, 2008

-Mars Science Laboratory
+Mars Science Laboratory (Curiosity rover)

 The Mars Science Laboratory mission is a NASA project that launched on November 26, 2011, the Curiosity rover, a nuclear-powered robotic vehicle, bearing instruments designed to assess past and present habitability conditions on Mars.
 The Curiosity rover landed on Mars on Aeolis Palus in Gale Crater, near Aeolis Mons (a.k.a.
 Mount Sharp), on August 6, 2012.

 On December 16, 2014, NASA reported the Curiosity rover detected a "tenfold spike", likely localized, in the amount of methane in the Martian atmosphere.
 Sample measurements taken "a dozen times over 20 months" showed increases in late 2013 and early 2014, averaging "7 parts of methane per billion in the atmosphere".
 Before and after that, readings averaged around one-tenth that level.
 In addition, low levels of chlorobenzene (C_{6}H_{5}Cl), were detected in powder drilled from one of the rocks, named "Cumberland", analyzed by the Curiosity rover.